 Jennifer's message is not what you’d expect from a woman whose life seemed "over" just a decade ago.

-Jennifer’s keynote speeches, programs and personal mentoring business teach others the importance of living in the moment and the courage to never give up.
+Jennifer’s keynote speeches, programs and books teach others the importance of living in the moment and the courage to never give up.
 She empowers others by teaching them how to implement the necessary actions and behaviors it takes to survive their own everyday stress or adversities and thrive regardless of regret, pain, loss or circumstances beyond their control.

-No matter the situation, you’ll love inspirational speaker and mentor Jennifer Tracy.
+No matter the situation, you’ll love inspirational speaker and author Jennifer Tracy.

 Take the next step now and contact Jennifer for full details.